 - Step 2: Engage your core muscles and tilt your pelvis forward until your lumbar area touches the wall.
 Hold for five seconds.

-- Step 3: Return to original stance
+- Step 3: Return to original stance and repeat.

 KIDNEYS: Are you a cola addict?
 According to a recent report, people who drink two or more cans of soda a day—regular or diet—are two times more likely to develop kidney stones and renal problems than those who down one or none (or non-cola drinks).
 That’s especially troublesome for some positive people, as certain HIV meds, and the virus itself, can cause kidney problems.